Beckhoff/TF2000_Server_Samples/README.md

 - [CustomUserManagement](Extensions/CustomUserManagement/): A more
 realistic implementation of a user management extension that supports adding, removing, renaming, as well as enabling and disabling users.
+- [EditPermissions](Extensions/EditPermissions/): An extension that edits
+symbol permissions and user groups at runtime.

 ### **Event system**